If you enjoy this review, please help keep Storm Gods on line.

 picture

 We have experienced moments of guilt over our Yardistry gazebo.
 Most of the reviews of this structure have been written by people using it to shelter their barbecues or enhance wedding receptions.
 We installed ours as a firewood enclosure.
-The option to hang strings of lights under its eves will be forever uninstalled.
+The option to hang strings of lights under its eves will be forever unappreciated.

 Our gazebo replaces a venerable Canadian Tire temporary shelter, which survived a decade of brutal winters.
 Admittedly, one of the attractions of a permanent wood shelter was the prospect of not having to assemble it each autumn, reverse the process each spring and sprint for the yard with a broom every time a dozen flakes of snow entrenched themselves upon its roof.